trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 #### EClient.reqPositionsMulti(

 **requestId:** int.
-Request’s identifier.
+RequestÃ¢â‚¬â„¢s identifier.

 **account:** String.
-If an account Id is provided, only the account’s positions belonging to the specified model will be delivered.
+If an account Id is provided, only the accountÃ¢â‚¬â„¢s positions belonging to the specified model will be delivered.

 **modelCode:** String.
-The code of the model’s positions we are interested in.
+The code of the modelÃ¢â‚¬â„¢s positions we are interested in.
  )

 Requests position subscription for account and/or model Initially all positions  are returned, and then updates are returned for any position changes in  real time.